 Single parenting is hard.
 But you don't have to tell the Rosemead South neighborhood about it; they already know.
 27.6% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.3% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-American households most often have a car, and regularly they have two or three.
-But households in the Rosemead South neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Rosemead South neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 45.0% of the households here have four, five, or more cars.
 That is more cars per household than in 99.2% of the neighborhoods in the nation.

 Did you know that the Rosemead South neighborhood has more Asian and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 52.3% of this neighborhood's residents have Asian ancestry and 9.4% have Dominican ancestry.